skovhus/css-modules-flow-types/README.md

 This gives you:
 - auto-completing for css files in most editors
-- type safety showing usage of non existing classes
+- flow type safety showing usage of non existing classes

 ## Example